oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/15.png alt:"EKS Cluster - Review and create" width:"800" %}{: .center-image }

 Your EKS cluster will take a couple of minutes to start.
-In the meantime, let’s do the configuration on the Okta side.Then we’ll come back to the AWS Console to configure Okta as the OIDC provider for the EKS cluster.
+In the meantime, let's do the configuration on the Okta side.Then we'll come back to the AWS Console to configure Okta as the OIDC provider for the EKS cluster.

 ### Configure Your Okta Org

-In the Okta admin console, we’ll create a group of users that we’ll assign to a OIDC client, and we’ll configure the AuthZ Server to inject the list of groups into the id_token.
+In the Okta admin console, we'll create a group of users that we'll assign to a OIDC client, and we'll configure the AuthZ Server to inject the list of groups into the id_token.

 - Go to your Okta admin console
-- Let’s create a group.
+- Let's create a group.
 Go to the sidebar menu and select **Directory > Groups > Add Group**.

 {% img blog/secure-access-to-eks/16.png alt:"Okta Admin Console - Add Group" width:"800" %}{: .center-image }